Policy on Hostile Conduct/Harassment at Conferences

 Purpose and Scope of Policy

-The Center for Inquiry (CFI) and its affiliates, including the Committee for Skeptical Inquiry and the Council for Secular Humanism, are educational organizations.
+The Center for Inquiry (CFI) and its programs, the Committee for Skeptical Inquiry and the Council for Secular Humanism, are educational organizations.
 As part of our educational mission, we hold conferences from time to time.
 To ensure that everyone attending our conferences is able to participate in them fully, CFI and its affiliates are committed to providing a safe and hospitable environment at our conferences.
 Accordingly, CFI and its affiliates prohibit intimidating, threatening, or harassing conduct during our conferences.
 This policy applies to speakers, staff, volunteers, and attendees.

 “Conferences” for purpose of this policy includes any educational meeting or gathering organized or sponsored by CFI or its affiliates to which nonemployees are invited.
 In other words, this policy applies to local or regional meetings, not just national conferences.